MohammadMaftoun/From-SQL-to-AI-Models-A-Comprehensive-Data-Science-Pipeline/README.md

 # Prerequisites

-    Database Access: Ensure you can access your SQL database and necessary permissions.
+    Database Access: Ensure you can access your SQL database and critical permissions.
     Environment Setup: Detailed instructions on setting up a Python environment with all necessary libraries (e.g., Pandas, Scikit-learn, TensorFlow/PyTorch).
     Dependencies: Installation guide for all dependencies, ensuring a smooth start to your data science pipeline.